 Our advice is to take the following courses, depending on a student’s goals after completing high school:

 2) If a student DOES wish to proceed onto Tertiary studies, the GED and SAT exams/tests are a minimum requirement.
-In addition, we recommend the Cyber School Premium course, for GED Level 1 and Level 2 (the last 2 years of high school) which will increase the students chances of attaining a higher SAT English score and coping better during his Tertiary studies plus of course would benefit him in his future career.
+In addition, we recommend that students upgrade to the Premium Offering which includes valuable extra subjects such as Critical Thinking, Emotional Intelligence, Cyber School English and the How to Study course, which will increase the students chances of attaining a higher SAT English score and coping better during his Tertiary studies plus of course would benefit him in his future career.

 In 1942, The Unites States recognised that they needed a system to help World War 2 veterans to catch up time lost whilst fighting in the war instead of studying in the classroom.
 They developed the GED test, a high school equivalency test that if passed, would be recognised for farther studies at a tertiary level.
 Since then, the GED has been written by more than 17 million students!
 One in 9 high school diplomas in the United States are GED graduates, and 1 in 20 university graduates have GED diplomas.